 In the python notebook we created, we use the credit card fraud detection dataset from Kaggle, to identify fraud cases.
-We use a gradient boosted tree as a machine learning algorithm, based on LightGBM library, which has recently became one of the most popular libraries for top participants in Kaggle competitions.
-There is a CPU and GPU version of the system.
+We use a gradient boosted tree as a machine learning algorithm, based on the LightGBM library, which has recently become one of the most popular libraries for top participants in Kaggle competitions.
+There are CPU and GPU versions of the system.

 For operationalizing, we design a RESTful API based on Flask.
 The input of the API is going to be a transaction (defined by its features), and the output, the model prediction.